jversoza/MTEC2002/syllabus.markdown

 <a class="class6" id="class6"></a>
 Class 6 - March 7th - While Loops, Dictionaries, Tuples, Review For Loops
 =====
-* New process
-	* Create a zip
-	* zip is downloaded and extracted to class#
-	* first step is to add dir and push
-	* copy images over

 * Review clone process
 * How to add on your own from home (don't need to reclone, just git up)
 * Review for loops